nikodemus/foolang/README.md

 Nope.

-Syntax is still settling down, early binding support isn't quite there, there is no compiler yet, and many things which should be first class objects aren't yet, etc.
+Syntax is still settling down, early binding support isn't quite there, compiler is a work-in-progress trivial transpiler, agents and threads haven't even been started, and many things which should be first class objects aren't yet, etc.

 **_"When we going to get there?"_**

-Someday!
+I hope so!

 ## Hello World